lilypond/lilypond/Documentation/user/README.txt

 * The above three suggestions refer to the formal Notation Manual (chapters 5 and up).
-In the Tutorial, Example templates, and Putting it all together, you may write more colloquially
+In the Tutorial, Example templates, and Putting it all together, you may write more colloquially.

 * The use of the word `illegal' is inappropriate in most cases.
 Say `invalid' instead.